-Once the base table was found to be reasonable, we then reviewed the projection scale used in the mortality assumption (projection Scale AA).
+Once the base table was found to be reasonable, we then turned our attention to the projection scale used in the mortality assumption to reflect expected mortality improvements over time.
+The 2017 Actuarial Valuation stated that the RP2000 table was projected for mortality improvements to 2030.
+However, the report does not indicate what projection scale was applied.
+The experience study report did mention the projection Scale AA was used and the 2017 Actuarial Valuation states that the assumptions are based on the results of the experience study.
 We believe the actuary's use of Scale AA projected to 2030 is not unreasonable.

 However, there is an intermediate projection scale, Scale BB, which was developed to be used in connection with RP2000, pending subsequent creation and release of RP2014 and MP2014.
 Scale BB was released in September 2012 and available at the time of the experience study.
-Scale BB was developed after the results of the Society of Actuaries' analyses showed that the rates of mortality improvement in the U.S. over the then-recent past had differed significantly from those predicted by Scale AA.
+Scale BB was developed after the results of the Society of Actuaries' analyses showed that the rates of mortality improvement in the U.S. over the then-recent past had differed significantly from those predicted by Scale

+AA.
 Scale BB would be a better choice for the projection of mortality improvements when coupled with RP2000.